 6. Software: This is the application of the product: what the user will see, information to read, calculate, or display (screen, digit, sent to mobile phone).

-The PCBA controls the product and for an electronic product, this means providing functionality to the product itself.
-If the product has motors, lights, pumps etc, they need to be connected to the PCBA via connectors and wires.
-The wires specifications are to be determined by the amount of power they need to carry or the amount and speed of data transfer.
+The PCBA controls the product and for an electronic product, this means providing the functionality to the product itself.
+If the product has motors, lights, pumps, etc, they need to be connected to the PCBA via connectors and wires.
+The wires’ specifications are to be determined by the amount of power they need to carry or the amount and speed of data transfer.

-The connectors need to be selected based upon different criteria: do they need to be waterproof, dust proof, permanently connected or removed each time the product is used, size of the cables, etc.
+The connectors need to be selected based upon different criteria: do they need to be waterproof, dustproof, permanently connected or removed each time the product is used, the size of the cables, etc.